lcolucci/datasciencecoursera/GettingCleaningData_FinalProject/codebook.md

 ### Final Tidy Data
-In "finaltidydata", there are  86 (NOT including 'subject' and 'activity') of the original 561 variables given in the raw data.
+In "finaltidydata", there are  86 (NOT including 'subject' and 'activity') of the original 561 variables given in the raw data ("x_test.txt" and "x_train.txt").
 The 88 variables are the mean or standard deviation columns (let's call this data frame "subset-df").
 "Subset-df" was grouped by activity and subject.
 For every combination of activity (m=6) and subject (n=30), we calculated the average of those 88 variables.
-Our tidy data therefore contains 180 observations/rows and 88 variables/columns.
+Our tidy data therefore contains 180 observations/rows (of the original 10299 rows) and 88 variables/columns.

 ###Notation and Units